cscart/docs/en/developer_guide/api/entities/combinations.rst

         -   *integer*
         -   The lower this number, the higher the option combination appears on the list in the Administration panel.
     *   -   image_pairs
-        -   *array*
+        -   *object*
-        -   The array with the information about the image of the option combination.
+        -   The information about the image of the option combination.

 ============================